 Senior Makerspace Educator

-Evans is a first-year pharmacy student at UW, skilled with all forms of 3D printing within the Wyrkshop, along with vinyl cutting, laser cutting, modeling, and graphic design.
+Evans is a second-year pharmacy student at UW, skilled with all forms of 3D printing within the Wyrkshop, along with vinyl cutting, laser cutting, modeling, and graphic design.
 Evans also serves as the president of the Association of Wyoming Student Makers (AWSM) on campus.
 Her passions include baking, 3D printing, and crafting.
 Drop her a line if you need anything!
 She'd love to help make your project come together.

 Thomas has been working with makerspaces since high school, where he designed and printed parts for his robotics team.
 Now he serves as an outreach specialist focused on K-12 learning and resources.
 Thomas is a senior majoring in Computer Engineering who enjoys making music, electronics, and biking.